jessesquires/jessesquires.com/_posts/2024-01-16-app-store-screenshot-requirements.md

 1. Remove all obsolete device sizes from App Store Connect.
 1. Do not require screenshots for devices that cannot run your app, based on its minimum deployment target.
 1. Do not require screenshots solely to distinguish between _home button_ and _home indicator_ devices.
-1. Only require screenshots for additional device sizes when there is a **significant difference** in size and aspect ratio, otherwise use scaled versions of the screenshots for other devices.
+1. (Maybe?)
+Only require screenshots for additional device sizes when there is a significant difference in size and aspect ratio, otherwise use scaled versions of the screenshots for other devices.

 With these changes, developers would only need to provide the following screenshots:

 1. iPhone 6.5-inch
-1. iPhone 4.7-inch
+1. iPhone 4.7-inch (optional)
 1. iPad 12.9-inch

-That's 3 sets of screenshots instead of 5.
-Honestly, I would prefer that iPhone 4.7-inch screenshots be optional so that you only need one size per device, but I can see a valid argument against that because they have different aspect ratios.
-But hopefully, iPhones with 4.7-inch screens will be obsoleted with iOS 18, which then reduces the requirements to only 1 set of screenshots for each device.
+That's 2 sets of screenshots instead of 4, with 1 optional set.
+I prefer that iPhone 4.7-inch screenshots be optional so that you only need one set per device, but I can see a valid argument against that because they have different aspect ratios.
+But hopefully, iPhones with 4.7-inch screens will be obsoleted with iOS 18, which then addresses this concern.

 ### App Store screenshot requirements for macOS